Reach out and understand

 Partners will achieve a greater reach and welcome by better understanding the needs of different people and building partnerships:

-- By 2022 undertake research into visitor motivations and, working with partners, use this to help shape future recreational and outreach activity.
+- By the end of 2022 undertake research into visitor motivations and, working with partners, use this to help shape future recreational and outreach activity.

-- By 2023 develop cycling and horse riding improvement plans, that will also benefit walking.
+- By the end of 2023 develop cycling and horse riding improvement plans, that will also benefit walking.
 Seek resources to deliver these.

 - Work with local and national user groups to improve recreation opportunities where these can be sustainably managed, deliver community and economic benefit and contribute to active and sustainable travel.

-- By 2025 improve 20 routes to increase accessibility for visitors with limited mobility and mobility scooters
+- By the end of 2025 improve up to 20 ‘Miles Without Stiles’ routes to increase accessibility for visitors with limited mobility (providing improved access for wheelchairs and mobility scooters) across the National Park.

-- By 2025 Increase proportion of Public Rights of Way defined as easy to use to 90%
+- By the end of 2025 Increase proportion of Public Rights of Way defined as easy to use to 90%

-- During the first year of this plan Natural England will develop a new people & nature survey that will gauge public perception of landscape character and quality at a national level.
-We will actively contribute to this work where opportunities allow as well as analysing and learning from this data where relevant to Dartmoor.
+- From 2022 Natural England will develop a new ‘people & nature survey’ that will gauge public perception, priority and use of the natural environment at a national level.
+Partners will actively contribute to this work through analysing and learning from this data to ensure it is shared and benefits decision-making on Dartmoor

 We will achieve a wider representation of visitors by reaching out to new audiences and spreading the benefits: